laurencelundblade/QCBOR/doc/Numbers.md

 If you are thinking about NaN payloads, really, really don't.
 Try some meditation or medication.
 Join a cult.
 A cult is probably better than NaN payloads.
-Rethink your life.
 I've wasted part of my life on NaN payloads.
 You should not.

 ### Encoding